 |Required (R)||Successful exploitation of this vulnerability requires a user to take some action before the vulnerability can be exploited.
 For example, a successful exploit may only be possible during the installation of an application by a system administrator.|

-The Base score is greater when a scope change has occurred.
+The Base Score is greatest when a scope change occurs.
 The list of possible values is presented in Table 5.

 Table 5: Scope

-The Impact metrics refer to the properties of the impacted component.
-Whether a successfully exploited vulnerability affects one or more components, the impact metrics are scored according to the component that suffers the worst outcome that is most directly and predictably associated with a successful attack.
-That is, analysts should constrain impacts to a reasonable, final outcome which they are confident an attacker is able to achieve.
+The Impact metrics capture the effects of a successfully exploited vulnerability on the component that suffers the worst outcome that is most directly and predictably associated with the attack.
+Analysts should constrain impacts to a reasonable, final outcome which they are confident an attacker is able to achieve.

-If a scope change has not occurred, the Impact metrics should reflect the confidentiality, integrity, and availability (CIA) impact to the vulnerable component.
-However, if a scope change has occurred, then the Impact metrics should reflect the CIA impact to either the vulnerable component, or the impacted component, whichever suffers the most severe outcome.
+If a scope change has not occurred, the Impact metrics should reflect the Confidentiality, Integrity, and Availability impacts to the vulnerable component.
+However, if a scope change has occurred, then the Impact metrics should reflect the Confidentiality, Integrity, and Availability impacts to either the vulnerable component, or the impacted component, whichever suffers the most severe outcome.

 |None (N)||There is no loss of confidentiality within the impacted component.|

 This metric measures the impact to integrity of a successfully exploited vulnerability.
 Integrity refers to the trustworthiness and veracity of information.
+The Base Score is greatest when the consequence to the impacted component is highest.
 The list of possible values is presented in Table 7.
-This metric value increases with the consequence to the impacted component.

 |High (H)||There is a total loss of integrity, or a complete loss of protection.
 For example, the attacker is able to modify any/all files protected by the impacted component.
 Alternatively, only some files can be modified, but malicious modification would present a direct, serious consequence to the impacted component.|